 Make the Most of Traditions

 - There are many holiday traditions that you can safely do at home, from a distance, or even over video chat.
-If you and your loved ones are comfortable sharing a traditional holiday meal together while outside and over six feet apart, then continue with that tradition in a new way.
-Consider decorating your outdoor space with holiday lights, wool blankets or other cozy touches to make it feel just as festive.
+If you and your loved ones are comfortable sharing a holiday meal outside, then continue with that tradition in a new way.
+Consider decorating your outdoor space .
+Hang up holiday lights, bring out wool blankets or add other cozy touches to make it feel just as festive.

 - If your family is far away or if you’re more comfortable with celebrating virtually this year, do the Zoom thing!
 It’s becoming increasingly normal to gather virtually with far-away family and friends.
-This holiday season, use video conferencing to gather with loved ones while putting up Christmas trees, decorating cookies or even singing Christmas carols.
+This holiday season, safely celebrate by video conferencing to gather with loved ones.
+Put up Christmas trees, decorate cookies or even singing Christmas carols virtually.
 Stay positive by getting excited about all of the things you can do and put your energy into them.